khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

   - Essay
   - Reflection
 ---
-## \
 This long essay is mainly inspired by Marcus Aurelius Meditation.
-I am trying to make this essay more
+I am trying to make this essay more poetic, to challenge myself in writing in English.
+I did mot write this essay to be admired, nor to teach others how to live, but to remind myself.
+Of who I am, of who I must strive to be, and of the people whose virtues I hope to reflect.

 ## Book 1